takemaru/dnet/README.md

 operational constraints such as line capacity and voltage profiles.

-DNET finds the best configuration you want with a great efficiency, while it examines all feasible configurations without stucking local minima.
+DNET finds the best configuration you want with a great efficiency, while it examines all feasible configurations without stuck in local minima.
 It supports all the constraints with realistic unbalanced three-phase loads.
 We believe that DNET brings you to the next stage of power distribution network analysis.